Social Innovation, M.A.

 Why Study Social Innovation at Grand Valley?

-- Unique.
-This program is the only professional social innovation program in Michigan offering a focus on critical, humanistic, integrative, and interdisciplinary approaches to social issues.
+- It is the only professional social innovation program in Michigan offering a focus on critical, humanistic, integrative, and interdisciplinary approaches to social issues.

 Location & Format